alexander-kurdakov/RegExpInterpreter/docs/Structure.md

 ├── docs - documentation files
 ├── src - projects directory
 │	├── Interpreter - interpreter of regular expressions
-|	├── ATMLibrary - library for NFA, uses quadtrees as transitions
+|	├── ATMLibrary - library for NFA, can use quadtrees as transitions
 |	└── QuadTree - quadtrees library
 ├── tests
 |	├── Interpreter.Tests - tests for Interpreter